kengu/gwt-leaflet/README.md

 gwt-leaflet
 ===========

-A __lightweight__ mapping alternative to popular mapping APIs like Google Maps API and OpenLayers for GWT.
+A __lightweight__ mapping alternative to popular mapping APIs like Google Maps and OpenLayers.

 The library uses [Leaflet](http://leaflet.cloudmade.com/), an open-source javascript library for mobile-friendly interactive maps by [CloudMade](http://cloudmade.com/), to implement a collection of mapping